simonprev/solage/README.md

 plug :deserialize_params

 defp deserialize_params(conn, _) do
-  %{conn | params: JsonapiKit.DataTransform.decode(conn.params)}
+  %{conn | params: Solage.DataTransform.decode(conn.params)}
 end
 ```

-## JsonapiKit.AttributeTransform
+## Solage.AttributeTransform

 The `AttributeTransform` module provides a clean and extensible way to transform a JSON API payload to a usable flat map like a regular REST API would accept.
 You can use the default resolver that assume that your relationship will be the name of the association + `_id` for *belongs\_to* and `_ids` for *has\_many*.

 But the interface could be implemented to support other kind of input.
-Check the `JsonapiKit.AttributeTransform.Transformer` behaviour to implement your own.
+Check the `Solage.AttributeTransform.Transformer` behaviour to implement your own.

 ### Examples